-A drug MAH (and its local MAH deputy, if it is an overseas MAH) has the following post-marketing obligations.
+A drug MAH (and its local MAH deputy, if it is an overseas MAH) has the following post-marketing obligations:

-- · Making a pharmacovigilance system, including: - (a) carrying out post-marketing studies (including phase IV clinical trials); - (b) monitoring and reporting adverse reactions to drugs;and - (c) establishing a drug quality assurance system and risk management system. - Conducting regular post-market launch appraisals. - · Establishing a release process for drug market launches. - Establishing and implementing a drug tracking system. - Establishing an annual report system.
+- · making a pharmacovigilance system; - conducting regular post-market launch appraisals; - establishing a release process for drug market launches; - establishing and implementing a drug tracking system; and - · establishing an annual report system.

-The Good Practice for Pharmacovigilance System (draft for comments), established by the NMPA in 2020, provides practical and detailed measures for establishing a pharmacovigilance system.
+The newly executed Good Practice for Pharmacovigilance System provides practical and detailed measures for establishing a pharmacovigilance system.